LarsBesselmann/LibertyGettingStarted-Demos/README.md

         2. To get an idea how to use the configuration assistant, take a look at the lab https://github.com/LarsBesselmann/LibertyGettingStarted-Lab

-    - Use the **Liberty code assistant for Jakarte EE** to create a new servlet
+    - Use the **Liberty Tools Code Assistant for Jakarte EE** to create a new servlet

         1. Create a new file called helloWorldServlet.java.